airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 ## Cloud Storage Staging

-By default, Airbyte uses batches of `INSERT` commands to add data to a temporary table before copying it over to the final table in Snowflake.
-This is too slow for larger/multi-GB replications.
-For those larger replications we recommend configuring using cloud storage to allow batch writes and loading.
+By default, Airbyte uses `INTERNAL STAGING`

 ### Internal Staging

 Internal named stages are storage location objects within a Snowflake database/schema.
 Because they are database objects, the same security permissions apply as with any other database objects.
-No need to provide additional properties for internal staging
+No need to provide additional properties for internal staging.
+This is also the recommended way of using the connector.

 **Operating on a stage also requires the USAGE privilege on the parent database and schema.**